Motor Vehicle Accident Cases

 U.S. District Court | $959,000 Jury Verdict

-Non-English speaking, Somali refugee was driving his vehicle on I-71 eastbound near Cooper Stadium in Columbus, when defendant’s tractor-trailer came left of center across the concrete “Jersey barrier” and into plaintiff’s lane of travel.
-Plaintiff suffered a comminuted fracture of the femur (thigh) and radius (wrist).
-Defendant contended Plaintiff was contributorily negligent for failing to take reasonable action to avoid the collision.
-Plaintiff’s testimony was presented entirely through a court-approved interpreter.
+A non-English-speaking Somali refugee was driving his vehicle on I-71 eastbound near Cooper Stadium in Columbus when the defendant’s tractor-trailer came left of center across the concrete “Jersey barrier” and into the plaintiff’s lane of travel.
+The plaintiff suffered a comminuted fracture of the femur (thigh) and radius (wrist).
+The defendant contended that the plaintiff was contributorily negligent for failing to take reasonable action to avoid the collision.
+The plaintiff’s testimony was presented entirely through a court-approved interpreter.

 Ocala, Florida | $775,000 Settlement

 Settlement arising out of reckless conduct of a drunk driver.
 “Truck Driver” was operating a pickup truck at excessive speeds while under the influence of alcohol.
-He sped up in an attempt to get through an intersection before a red light, and smashed into the car driven by John and Jane Doe, an elderly couple, killing them both.
-Truck driver had a long history of driving violations, and minimum insurance coverage.
-However, he was driving a vehicle purchased by his employer, who was well-aware of his reckless driving history.
-Though not working at the time of the accident, the employer was forced to contribute to the settlement due to its negligence in hiring and employing truck driver and giving him a vehicle to use, despite his driving record.
+He sped up in an attempt to get through an intersection before a red light and smashed into the car driven by John and Jane Doe, an elderly couple, killing them both.
+Truck Driver had a long history of driving violations and minimum insurance coverage.
+However, he was driving a vehicle purchased by his employer, who was well aware of his reckless driving history.
+Though he was not working at the time of the accident, the employer was forced to contribute to the settlement due to its negligence in hiring and employing Truck Driver and giving him a vehicle to use, despite his driving record.

 Smith v.
 Motorists Insurance Company